Network requests

-If you are using the http package or the Dio package to perform your network operations, Embrace can capture that information with minimal modification to your codebase.
-Also, if you are using other method, network requests can be manually logged through the Embrace SDK.
+If you use the http package or the Dio package to perform network operations, Embrace can capture that information with minimal modification to your codebase.
+If you're using other solutions, you can manually log network requests through the Embrace SDK.

-If you are using the http package, you should use an instance of EmbraceHttpClient to perform network operations, like this:
+If you use the http package, use an instance of EmbraceHttpClient to perform network operations:

 void main() async {